 John J. Smith – barber, abolitionist, and state legislator – lived at 86 Pinckney Street from 1878 to 1893.
-He was born in Virginia and moved to Boston in the 1840s.
+Born in Virginia, Smith moved to Boston in the 1840s.
 Except for a short time in California searching for gold, Smith spent his pre-Civil War years working as a barber.
-His shop was an important place for Boston’s 19th century black community; it served as a center for community organizing and abolitionist activities.
-Charles Sumner, United States Senator from 1851 to 1874 and ardent abolitionist, was a friend and client of Smith.
-It was said that when Sumner could not be found at his home or office, he could usually be located at Smith’s shop.
+His shop played an important role in Boston’s 19th century Black community; it served as a center for community organizing and abolitionist activities.
+United States Senator Charles Sumner, an ardent abolitionist and friend, frequently patronized Smith’s barbershop.
+When Sumner could not be found at his home or office, he could usually be located at Smith’s shop.

 Smith, his wife Georgiana, and other leaders such as Benjamin F. Roberts worked in the 1840s and 1850s in the fight for equal school rights.
-Boston’s public schools were integrated in 1855 and Smith’s daughter Elizabeth, in the early 1870s, became the first person of African descent to teach in Boston’s integrated schools.
+Boston's public schools became integrated in 1855 and Smith's daughter Elizabeth, in the early 1870s, became the first person of African descent to teach in Boston's integrated schools.
 John Smith also worked to fight slavery and other injustices.
-He was one of the men who played a key role in the rescue of the self-emancipated slave Shadrach Minkins from federal custody in 1851.
+He played a key role in the rescue of Shadrach Minkins, arrested under the Fugitive Slave Law in February 1851.

 Note: The John J. Smith House, a site on the Black Heritage Trail®, is a private residence and is not open to the public.